Siege of Plei Me: The ambush

 General Vĩnh Lộc, II Corps Commander, decided to accept the PAVN's challenge.
 A relief task force was established in the afternoon of October 20.
-In order to allow the 22nd Ranger Battalion that defended Pleiku to participate in the rescue column, General Vĩnh Lộc requested the help of the U.S. Task Force Ingram to secure Pleiku and Pleiku Air Base to meet all contingencies.
+In order to allow the 22nd Ranger Battalion that defended Pleiku to participate in the rescue column, Vĩnh Lộc requested the help of the U.S. Task Force Ingram to secure Pleiku and Pleiku Air Base to meet all contingencies.

 The 1,400 man armored Task Force, led by Lieutenant Colonel Nguyễn Trọng Luật, moved out to Phú Mỹ, 20 kilometers south of Pleiku on October 21.
-LTC Luật was expressly given orders by II Corps Command to simulate the imminent approach of a relief column to the Plei Me camp by lingering around Phú Mỹ to counter the enemy's mobile ambush tactics.
+Luật was expressly given orders by II Corps Command to simulate the imminent approach of a relief column to the Plei Me camp by lingering around Phú Mỹ to counter the enemy's mobile ambush tactics.
 On October 22, the armored task force continued to patrol around Phú Mỹ while 91st Ranger Battalion continued to advance to the camp.
 Early on the morning of October 23, when all was clear, the armored task force received orders to advance to the camp.
 At 13:00 on the same day, Task Force Ingram closed in on Pleiku city.
 Vĩnh Lộc also sent a battalion of troops west of the suspected ambush site to engage the PAVN from the rear.

 The ARVN armored column proceeded down Provincial Road 6C toward Plei Me, and was ambushed at two places at 17:30 on 23 October.
 The leading elements of the convoy responded effectively to the PAVN assault, but the ARVN suffered heavy casualties in the second attack toward the rear of the convoy.
 Both attacks were repelled by U.S. airpower and by morning the PAVN had given up the attack and withdrawn westward.
 Fearing another attack, Vĩnh Lộc remained in place on October 24, but proceeded onward to Plei Me with only minor resistance on October 25.
 The PAVN withdrew westward that same evening after suffering heavy casualties from U.S. bombing and the siege of Plei Me was lifted.